shufflrr/userguide/src/presentations-uploading.md

 ## File Processing

 File processing takes a few minutes when a file is added or saved.
 Here's how to track that:
-* You will see arrows going in a circle at the top right of the screen with a little number showing the number of files being processed.
+* You will see arrows going in a circle at the top right of the screen with a little number showing the number of processes currently happening.

 ![Uploading queue icon](img/presentations-upload-queueicon.png)